 Over half of the fatty acids are medium-chain triglycerides (MCTs).
 They have been shown to reduce the metabolic load on the liver compared to other fats.

-One of the main MCTs in coconut oil is Lauric acid 9.
+One of the main MCTs is Lauric acid 9.

 Studies have shown it beneficial for the following: